nilgeoutim/CS546_MajorityErrorDebate/README.md

 ## Running experiments

 The code for running our majority-error analysis and improved debate frameworks can be found in the `gsm/` folder.
-We focus on a challenging subset of GSM8K where standard majority voting fails.
+### Dataset setup:
+1. gsm_test.jsonl: the original GSM_8k
+2. gsm_majority_error.jsonl: A challenging subset of GSM8K.
+We extract 225 questions from the test set where a majority vote among three independently sampled agents is incorrect

+### Run Experiments

 **Naive MAD Analysis:**